Although by this time the world knew The Beatles were no more, the dream was kept alive for a short while longer with the release of a final single.

 The Beatles' final UK single of their career, not including various reissues and the Anthology releases, was Let It Be.

-In the United Kingdom, The Beatles had never previously issued songs after they had been made available on an album.
+In the United Kingdom, The Beatles had never previously issued singles containing songs that were already available on an album.
 All singles were either standalone releases, or came out …

 The first songs to be issued as a single from the Abbey Road were the double a-side Something/Come Together.